Aadv1k/practically-api-wrapper/README.md

 Unofficial api wrapper for [practically](https://www.practically.com) which is an OS used by many schools to publish assignments, report cards and lectures.

+> Read Up on the [Reverse Engineering](./Reverse_Engineering.md) doc to see the process of doing thi.
+I feel a lot could've been done better, I will gladly take any criticisms or suggestions.
+Thanks

 ## Quickstart

 ```